HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 ![COVID_4.5](/img/COVID_4.5.jpg){: .center-block :}

 From here, it should be easy to see that you are far more likely to recover than to die if you were to contract the virus.
 This is consistent with the 3% fatality rate that has been reported so far.
 Another factor to consider is the fact that many infected individuals experience mild symptoms or are asymptomatic.
 These individuals are less likely to be tested and don't experience severe enough symptoms to die from the disease.
 Thus, it's likely that the true fatality rate is even lower than the one calculated from current data.
+In short, there's no need for the average American to worry about dying from COVID-19.

 ## Other Factors
 The above analysis and discussion is based only on the data sets provided.
 There are many factors that were not taken into consideration.
 These factors include: